What parents need to know

 Is it any good?

-At times engrossing and at times laughably over-the-top -- the whole sequence in Xerxes' lair, with its hedonistic sensuality, smacks of stereotypical Orientalism, not to mention some of the grossly depicted Persian soldiers, and the disfigured hunchback who plays a central role -- 300 is entertaining as an extended war sequence.
-But it falls short of reaching the revolutionary Matrix-like status that the film's creators claim.
+At times engrossing and at times laughably over-the-top, 300 is entertaining as an extended war sequence.
+However, the film falls short of reaching the revolutionary Matrix-like status that the film's creators claim.
+The whole segment in Xerxes' lair, with its hedonistic sensuality, smacks of stereotypical Orientalism, not to mention some of the grossly depicted Persian soldiers and the disfigured hunchback who plays a central role.

 Families can talk about...